 Capesthorne Hall is a beautiful, family-owned stately home which can be yours exclusively for your dream wedding day.
 Set in 100 acres of the beautiful picturesque Cheshire countryside, this truly unique venue overlooks three lakes and stunning formal gardens.
 Capesthorne’s grounds and elegant rooms make it a perfect venue for your dream wedding at any time of the year.

-The Hall and Lakeside Wing (both available to view this Sunday) are offered on an exclusive basis giving you your own stately home for the day.
+The Hall and newly refurbished for 2018 Lakeside Wing (both available to view this Sunday) are offered on an exclusive basis giving you your own stately home for the day.